XanaduAI/blackbird/doc/syntax.rst

 Philosophy
 ~~~~~~~~~~

-Blackbird was designed from the ground up adhering to the following philosophies:
+Blackbird was designed from the ground up, adhering to the following philosophies:

-**It should encapsulate the universal ability of continuous-variable (CV) quantum computation.**
+**Encapsulate any universal continuous-variable (CV) quantum computation.**

-**It should be clear, concise, and simple to read and follow.** This simplicity should allow for both
+**Be clear, concise, and simple to read and follow.** This simplicity should allow for both

 * **Human readability** - operations and expressions should correspond to
   existing conventions, and allude to common notation in quantum computing.

-* **Hardware execution** - code should be un-ambiguous, with one quantum operation per line.
+* **Hardware execution** - code should be unambiguous, with one quantum operation per line.

-**It should be easy to learn, using constructs and operators familiar in scientific computation**
+**Be easy to learn, using constructs and operators familiar in scientific computation**.

 **A Blackbird script should contain only one quantum algorithm or simulation,
-making it an ideal format for saving and loading CV quantum algorithms.**
+making it an ideal format for saving and loading photonic quantum computing algorithms.**

 Similarity to Python
 ~~~~~~~~~~~~~~~~~~~~

-To satisfy points 2 and 3, Blackbird deliberately is Python-like, inheriting the following:
+To satisfy points 2 and 3, Blackbird is deliberately Python-like, inheriting the following:

 * Case sensitivity.